momoso7/100-days-of-code/log.md

 **Today's Progress**: Start the debugging challenges on FCC.
 Trying some pandas basic on DataCamp.

 **Thoughts**: Nothing to say so far, let's keep grinding!

+### Day 40: 21 December 2020

+**Today's Progress**: Finish the debugging challenges on FCC.
+Recalled some basic plotting tools on Python.

+**Thoughts**: Debugging is important, need to be careful especially when dealing with loops (infinite loops is dangerous)

+### Day 41: 22 December 2020
+**Today's Progress**: Started the data structure challenges on FCC.
+Learn more regarding pandas on DataCamp.

+**Thoughts**: Keep moving forward!
 <!-- ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)